Profitbase/PowerBI-visuals-FinancialReportingMatrix/README.md

 - **id**: A short identifier for the report line.
 - **displayName**: The description shown in the matrix.
 - **formula**: The calculation to run on the report line.
 Use **id** references to other report lines.
 Simple mathematical formulas supported.
-- **style**: A string of one or more styles to apply seperated with a space
+- **style**: A string of one or more styles to apply, seperated by a whitespace
-- **formatString**: the format of how the values should be formatted.
+- **formatString**: the format string for formatting values.
+We use [numbro.js](https://numbrojs.com/) to format numeric values.
 - **signFactor**: the values on the reportline.